AR and ARMA models are autoregressive parametric models that have no measured inputs. These models operate on time series data.

 The ARMA model adds a second polynomial C that calculates the moving average of the noise error.
 The ARMA model for a single-output time series is given by the following equation:

-The ARMA structure reduces to the AR structure for C(q)=1.
-The ARMA model is a special case of the ARMAX model with no input.
+The ARMA structure reduces to the AR structure for C(q) = 1.

-Prepared the data, as described in Preparing Time-Series Data
+Prepare the data, as described in Preparing Time-Series Data.

-Estimated model order, as described in Preliminary Step – Estimating Model Orders and Input Delays
+Estimate model order, as described in Preliminary Step – Estimating Model Orders and Input Delays.

-(Multiple-output AR models only) Specified the model-order matrix in the MATLAB® workspace before estimation, as described in Polynomial Sizes and Orders of Multi-Output Polynomial Models
+For multiple-output AR models only, specify the model-order matrix in the MATLAB® workspace before estimation, as described in Polynomial Sizes and Orders of Multi-Output Polynomial Models.

-To estimate AR and ARMA models using the System Identification app:
+Estimate AR and ARMA models using the System Identification app by following these steps.